Creating Food Memories by Aroma

 We need to drill this deep into the core of our memories; the limbic system or the “primitive brain.”

-For me in particular, I have great memories of being in the kitchen with my mom, who always made sure we had food fresh from the garden.
+In particular, I have great memories of being in the kitchen with my mom, who always made sure we had food fresh from the garden.

 This amount of time, skill, and effort that went into meals back when I grew up helped create the basis of who I am today.